Limburg an der Lahn: Constituent communities

 Each Ortsbezirk is represented by a council.
 Blumenrod is also often called a constituent community, although this is actually only a big residential neighbourhood in the main town's south end.
 Its landmark is the Domäne Blumenrod, a former manor house that has been restored and remodelled by the Limburg Free Evangelical community.

 Limburg's biggest outlying centre is Lindenholzhausen (3,315 residents as of June 2020); the second biggest is Linter.

 Etymology

-The derivation of the name "Limburg" is not quite clear and may well hearken back to a castle built here (Burg means "castle" in German).
+The derivation of the name "Limburg" is not quite clear and may well derive from a local castle (Burg means "castle" in German).
 In 910 the town was first mentioned as Lintpurc.
 Two of the popular theories are: